top of page

 He was the inaugural winner of the Diana Harris Prize for Accompanying, and the winner of the 2010 Geoffrey Parsons Award for Accompaniment.
 Karl was Organ Scholar at St Peter’s Cathedral for two years, and has had extensive experience as a collaborative pianist and orchestral continuo player.

-Karl first studied conducting under Carl Crossin OAM at the Elder Conservatorium of Music.
+Karl first studied conducting under Dr Carl Crossin OAM at the Elder Conservatorium of Music.
 He participated in the Gondwana National Choral School conductor’s development program and has conducted in masterclasses with the King’s Singers, Stephen Cleobury (Choir of King’s College, Cambridge), and Stephen Layton (Choir of Trinity College, Cambridge).

 Karl’s principal role as a choral conductor has been as Director of Music of Graduate Singers since 2012.
 In this time, Karl has enjoyed conducting the choir’s annual subscription concerts, as well as numerous other engagements, highlights of which include chorus-mastering for the 2015 Doctor Who Symphonic Spectacular, and for the Adelaide Symphony Orchestra’s Harry Potter in Concert series.